qsymmachus/notes/go.md

 ch := make(chan int, 100)
 ```

+### Parallelization

+Groups of goroutines can be coordinated using a "wait group".
 Here's an example of how to parallelize a workload using a `sync.WaitGroup`:

 ```go
 nums := []int{1, 2, 3, 4, 5}